ietf-wg-privacypass/base-drafts/CHARTER.md

 cryptographic agility.
 The cryptographic profile used by the protocol participants will be determined by the specific instantiation of the protocol, and it will be chosen ahead of time.
-We will work closely with the CFRG to agree acceptable cryptographic ciphersuites and parameters that satisfy the security/privacy properties of the protocol.
+We will work closely with the CFRG in determining acceptable cryptographic ciphersuites and parameters that satisfy the security and privacy properties of the protocol.
 The Working Group will specify a preliminary set of extensions, including Issuer-supplied metadata and alternative cryptographic instantiations that support public verifiability of Issued tokens, as well as any